 Formatting Basics: Pairs, Graphs, and Introductions

-Some passages are paired, meaning there are two passages related to the same topic, perspective, or theme.
+Some passages operate with a pair, meaning there are two passages related to the same topic, perspective, or theme.
 The pairs may have contrasting viewpoints, similar viewpoints, or the second passage may expand on the first.
 Most paired passages deal with topics in history, social sciences, or science.
 On a typical test, you will find that two to four questions will ask about both passages.

 Passages and Graphs

 The social science passage usually has a graph; one of the two science passages often has a graph as well.
 You can expect two to three questions about the graph and its relationship to the passage.
 These questions test your ability to make connections and interpret data through graphics.

 Each passage contains an introductory blurb—read it to get important information concerning the time period or the context of the passage (e.g., information about a particular law discussed in the passage).
 These notes can help eliminate any guesswork you may have to do to contextualize the information.

 Now that you understand the formatting details in this section, it’s time to prepare for the various skills you will be tested on.